Welcome to the Lower School

 The school's curriculum emphasizes ecological sustainability, environmental health, nutrition, personal responsibility and leadership.
-Environmental sustainability efforts are often reflected in service learning activities, with students participating in stream and beach clean ups, and learning about food cultivation and helping to harvest veggies.
+Environmental sustainability efforts are often reflected in community engagement activities with students participating in local stream and beach clean ups, and learning about food cultivation and helping to harvest veggies.
 The students also participate in garden class weekly.
-Recycling, reducing waste and composting are also important elements and taught to all students.
-Culminating activities include Harvest Festival and Earth Day.
+Recycling, reducing waste and composting are important elements that are taught to all students.
+Culminating garden activities include a Harvest Festival and an Earth Day celebration.

-The language arts program begins with the introduction of reading and writing skills in kindergarten and culminates in grade five with independent, confident readers and authors.
-Reading instruction combines phonics and whole language.
-Many writing assignments are integrated into the reading, social studies and science curricula.
-The library and technology teachers support classroom lessons.
+The language arts program begins with the introduction of reading and writing skills in kindergarten and culminates in 5th grade with independent, confident readers and writers.
+Instruction in the primary grades emphasizes phonics, fluency, vocabulary, and comprehension as our young students learn to decode and read.
+Upper elementary grades build and strengthen essential reading comprehension and vocabulary skills.
+A love of literacy and language infuse every classroom.
+Writing instruction and assignments are integrated into the reading, social studies, and science curricula.
+The library and technology specialists support classroom lessons.

 The Lower School physical education team has developed a robust program that meets the needs of all students.
 The primary curriculum comes from a group called SPARK, which is a research based program that promotes lifelong activity and wellness.
-The Head-Royce facilities allow our teachers to go beyond the scope of the SPARK program, and we’ve added swimming, tennis, and basketball to the SPARK curriculum.
-We will also bring in yoga and cross-fit training instructors to further enhance the curriculum and to ensure well balanced student growth.
+The Head-Royce facilities allow our teachers to go beyond the scope of the SPARK program, with the addition of swimming, tennis, and basketball.
+We also bring in yoga and cross-fit training instructors to further enhance the curriculum and to ensure well balanced student growth.

 The science curriculum introduces Lower School students to a variety of units in the life, physical and earth sciences.
 Each year brings more complexity to the skills of questioning, observing, hypothesizing and experimenting.
 The science resource teacher and the well-equipped science lab support classroom lessons.

-Service-learning is defined as "a teaching and learning approach that integrates community service with academic study to enrich learning, teach civic responsibility and strengthen communities."
-Students engage in service-learning programs that are relevant and valuable to both participants and those being served.
-Service-learning is an integral part of the learning process, with direct ties to academic studies.
-Service-learning activities should provide opportunities for students to process their learning, and evaluate the effectiveness and success of the program.
-Through service-learning programs, students encounter, and gain appreciation for a diversity of backgrounds and perspectives.
-Students are active partners in service-learning programs, with a voice in planning, implementing, and evaluating service activities.
-Service-learning builds partnerships between young people and the broader community that can last beyond the initial service experience.
-The progress and achievements of service-learning programs are shared with education leaders, and others, to help sustain program support and high quality standards.
-Service-learning works best when it is conducted across sufficient periods of time, so as to fulfill project goals and the needs of those being served.
+Community engagement is defined as "a teaching and learning approach that integrates community service with academic study to enrich learning, teach civic responsibility, and strengthen communities."
+Students engage in community engagement programs that are relevant and valuable to both participants and those being served.
+It is an integral part of the learning process and has direct ties to academic studies.
+Community engagement activities should provide opportunities for students to process their learning and evaluate the effectiveness and success of the program.
+Through community engagement programs, students encounter and gain appreciation for a diversity of backgrounds and perspectives.
+Students are active partners in the programs and have a voice in planning, implementing, and evaluating the service activities.
+The progress and achievements of community engagement programs are shared with education leaders, and others, to help sustain program support and high quality standards.

-Student Support Services comprises a collaborative team of a Learning Specialist, Counselor and Assistant Lower School Head who foster the development of academic, behavioral, and social emotional well-being.
+Student Support Services comprises a collaborative team of a learning specialist, counselor, nurse, and the assistant lower school head who foster the development of academic, behavioral, and social emotional well-being.
 Our school community is enriched by the diversity of thinkers and learners who add their talent to learning activities each day.
 These individuals work together with the professional community to provide a supportive learning environment, positive social skill development, and emotional balance.
 This collaborative model enriches the experience for all students as they journey through the Lower School.

 Technology and design is integrated into all classrooms.
 Technology is implemented in a relevant, developmentally appropriate, and innovative progression of skills and computer science education for all Lower School students K-5.
-Lessons are also designed to explicitly teach students how to be digital citizens and navigate tools & skills for research projects.
-Technology is also used to promote design innovation, differentiated instruction and collaboration to best enhance student learning.
-A designated space, IDEA has been created to not only meet the needs of science enrichment, but also for design thinking.
-Applying project-based practices, strengthen the breadth and depth of learning across the grades particularly as it relates to science, engineering and technology is also relevant at Head-Royce.
-Design allows for, and fosters the creative hands-on construction of prototypes in conjunction with the design thinking model of problem solving
+Lessons are designed to explicitly teach students how to be digital citizens and navigate tools & skills for research projects.
+Technology is used to promote design innovation, differentiated instruction and collaboration to best enhance student learning.
+A designated space, IDEA has been created to not only meet the needs of science and engineering enrichment, but also for design thinking.
+Applying project-based practices, strengthen the breadth and depth of learning across the grades particularly as they relate to science, engineering and technology is also relevant at Head-Royce.
+Design allows for, and fosters the creative hands-on construction of prototypes in conjunction with the design thinking model of problem solving.